-Duck hunting: an expensive but addicting hobby.
-Full of strict rules and quite a bit of confusion when it comes to the topic of chokes.
+There is quite a bit of confusion when it comes to the topic of chokes and duck hunting.
 There are some people that have been hunting for years that could not tell you the difference between a full and a modified.
 You don’t have to be one of them!
-Keep reading.
+This post is meant to clear up some of the confusion when it comes to picking the right choke for duck hunting.

 The choke you use affects how the pellets in your shell will spread out.
 This is called their pattern.
 When attempting to hit a smaller target, you’re going to want quite a bit of tight grouping, meaning pellets traveling closer together towards the same general area.
 The tighter the constriction of the choke, the more grouping you’ll have.
 Grouping affects your accuracy and your range.